Clayton Memorial Unitarian Universalist Church meets on the 1st, 2nd, 3rd and 5th Sundays of each month. We do not meet on the 4th Sunday.

 On the first Sunday of each month we hold an Eatin’ Meetin’ (a potluck lunch) following the 11:00 a.m. service.
 Visitors are invited and encouraged to stay to enjoy the food and fellowship.
 You need bring nothing with you other than a healthy appetite.

-We also hold services to recognize special occasions and events.
+We also hold services to recognize special occasions and events, such as Water Communion, Flower Communion, Cornbread & Apple Cider Communion, Blessing of the Animals and Talent & Art Sharing.
 CMUU is recognized by the UUA as a Welcoming Church, and we strive to be welcoming and warm to all.

 In January of each year CMUU celebrates Interfaith Harmony Month with the Interfaith Partners of SC by offering a service to the community that shares and explains components of a Unitarian Universalist service, such as below: